fidian/presentations/digital-technology-merit-badge/index.md

 ## Internet

-5a: Describe how digital devices are connected to the Internet.
+5a: Describe at least two different ways data can be transferred through the internet.

 ----